Internet Accuracy ProjectInternet Accuracy Project

 Sources

-The most in-depth of these was the 1983 biography, James Gould Cozzens: A Life Apart, by Matthew J. Bruccoli.
+The most in-depth of more than three dozen sources consulted in preparing this profile, was the 1983 biography, James Gould Cozzens: A Life Apart, by Matthew J. Bruccoli.